farhan737/my-java-classes/class-notes-markdowns/java/javaabstraction1.md

 **Explanation:**
 - The `Greeting` interface has **one abstract method**, making it a functional interface.
-- Instead of a lambda, we implement it using an **anonymous inner class**.
 - This is the traditional way to implement functional interfaces before Java 8 introduced lambdas.

 **Some Predefined Functional Interfaces**: